Family Fun at Hope Zoo: What to Expect

 How to Find the Hope Zoo

 Hope Zoo is centrally located on the grounds of Hope Gardens on Old Hope Road, just before reaching the University of Technology (UTech) in Papine.
 The zoo is located less than 5 minutes’ drive or 15 minutes’ walk from the garden’s entrance gates.
 Parking is available at the zoo for J$200, just be sure to tell the guards you’re going to the zoo and not the garden.
-Besides viewing the animals, other activities are offered such as guided tours (extra cost of J$2,000), the petting zoo, feeding the budgerigars (additional cost of J$100.00 per person) and dining at the Serengetti Bistro.
+Besides viewing the animals, other activities are offered such as guided tours, a petting zoo, feeding the budgerigars, feeding the camels and dining at the Serengeti Bistro.
 Carry a picnic basket since restrooms, numerous gazebos and tables are available.
 Also, if you haven’t visited the botanical garden recently or its 2015 addition of the Harmonious Enjoyment Garden, take some time to explore these before or after your zoo visit.

 They’re open everyday from 10am to 5pm but close half hour later on weekends and public holidays.
-A zoo day pass costs J$1,500 for adults and $1,000 for children and senior citizens, but occasional discounts exist which you can obtain from their website.
+A zoo day pass in 2025 costs J$2,000 for adults and $1,500 for children and senior citizens, but occasional discounts exist which you can obtain from their website.
 Purchase your ticket at the cashier then prepare to revisit your childhood for the next few hours.

 The Birds of Hope Zoo